SummaryRead the full fact sheet

 One way to strengthen your social connections is to reach out to the people you already know, such as co-workers, family, school friends or neighbours.
 Give someone a call, or write or email them and let them know you would like to be in touch more often.
 Arrange to have a coffee or a meal, or to listen to music, have a round of golf or play chess.
 Think about the interests you share.
 Facebook and other social media are also great ways to stay in touch.

-There are lots of ways to meet new people.
+There are lots of .
 Start a conversation with some of the people you see every day, such as the people on your bus each morning, people at the gym or the park, or the regular checkout operators at your supermarket.
 (Just remember to make sure that you are safe when meeting new people.
 Having other people around – for example, meeting in a public place – can be a good strategy.)

 Other ideas include joining a sports team or a walking or hobby group, or volunteering.
 Call your local council to find out about local groups or programs, or visit your local community centre or library – there’s always something happening in your community.